 Free day pass needed for Stawamus Provincial Park

 I recommend checking BC Parks website before heading out.
 As of June 23, 2021, free day-use passes will be required to visit five of B.C.’s busiest parks, which includes the Chief Peaks Trail (also called the Backside Trail) in Stawamus Provincial Park.
-Passes are available to reserve online through Discover Camping starting at 7am, one day in advance of your planned visit and can be obtained for either AM or PM hiking.
+Passes are available to reserve online through Discover Squamish starting at 7am, one day in advance of your planned visit and can be obtained for either AM or PM hiking.
 This is a pilot project and is subject to change, but at the time of this writing, these are the current regulations.
 Checking the park website is a good call regardless as sometimes there’s nesting falcon closures and other things you may need to be aware of before undertaking this trail.

 Saturday Afternoon: Hit the Water in Squamish

 Since the wind tends to turn on around late morning and can last until sunset, I’d recommend some kiteboarding in Squamish on Saturday afternoon.
 Home to Canada’s biggest kite competition, Kite Clash, Squamish is renowned for being a great place for freestyle riders.
 In the summer, any trip to the Spit or Nexen Beach will have you watching dozens of people doing their thing on the water.
 If you don’t have your own gear, you can rent from the Aerial Gear Store at Squamish Watersports.